pygame/pygame/docs/reST/ref/math.rst

       .. ## Vector3.distance_squared_to ##

-   .. method:: move_toward
+   .. method:: move_towards

-      | :sl:`returns a vector that moves toward to the given vector at the given speed.`
+      | :sl:`returns a vector that moves toward to the given vector at the given distance.`
-      | :sg:`move_toward(Vector3, float) -> Vector3`
+      | :sg:`move_towards(Vector3, float) -> Vector3`

-      Similar to ``lerp()``, this returns a Vector which moves self to the given Vector at a given speed.
-The first parameter determines the target Vector, while the second parameter determines the speed.
-The speed value must be greater than 0, but if the speed value is equal to 0, it will return self.
+      Similar to ``lerp()``, this returns a Vector which moves self to the given Vector at a given distance.
+The first parameter determines the target Vector, while the second parameter determines the distance.
+The distance value must be greater than 0, but if the distance value is equal to 0, it will return self.

       .. versionadded:: 2.1.2

-      .. ## Vector3.move_toward ##
+      .. ## Vector3.move_towards ##

-   .. method:: move_toward_ip
+   .. method:: move_towards_ip

-      | :sl:`returns a vector that moves toward to the given vector at the given speed.`
+      | :sl:`returns a vector that moves toward to the given vector at the given distance.`
-      | :sg:`move_toward_ip(Vector3, float) -> Vector3`
+      | :sg:`move_towards_ip(Vector3, float) -> Vector3`

-      Similar to ``lerp()``, this returns a Vector which moves self to the given Vector at a given speed.
-The first parameter determines the target Vector, while the second parameter determines the speed.
-The speed value must be greater than 0, but if the speed value is equal to 0, it will return self.
+      Similar to ``lerp()``, this returns a Vector which moves self to the given Vector at a given distance.
+The first parameter determines the target Vector, while the second parameter determines the distance.
+The distance value must be greater than 0, but if the distance value is equal to 0, it will return self.

       .. versionadded:: 2.1.2

-      .. ## Vector3.move_toward_ip ##
+      .. ## Vector3.move_towards_ip ##

    .. method:: lerp